Things to Do in Vatnajökull National Park

 Winter Multi-day Tours That Visit Vatnajökull

-This three-day guided tour focuses on exploring Iceland’s key geological and historical sites, offering a comprehensive winter experience of the Golden Circle and South Coast.
+This three-day guided minibus tour focuses on exploring Iceland’s key geological attractions and glacier activities, offering a comprehensive winter experience of the Golden Circle and South Coast.
 The tour operates from Reykjavík and includes two nights' accommodation.
+This is the only 3 day minibus tour in Iceland with two glacier activities are included, a glacier hike and an ice cave visit.

 The tour features Iceland's most significant natural and historical landmarks.
 You will visit Þingvellir National Park, where the North American and Eurasian tectonic plates visibly pull apart.
 You will witness the geothermal activity at the Geysir Area, watching the active Strokkur geyser erupt up to 35 meters every five minutes, and see the powerful cascade of Gullfoss Waterfall.
 The South Coast route includes walks behind Seljalandsfoss and along the 60-meter-high Skógafoss Waterfall, exploration of the basalt columns at Reynisfjara Black Sand Beach, and a journey to the glacier-fed Jökulsárlón Lagoon and Diamond Beach.
 The tour includes a supervised glacier hike with essential safety equipment and an opportunity to visit a natural Ice Cave (October–March).
 At night, your guide will actively monitor the forecast to maximize your chances of seeing the Northern Lights (September–March) from the remote hotel locations.